 The retreat will be facilitated by a team of Spiritual Directors from St. Peter Upon the Water, some of whom live their Christian faith as Roman Catholics.
 Their approach to the spirit-filled life and this retreat, however, is ecumenical in nature; all will find ample spiritual space to explore solitude in their own way.

 What is a Silent Retreat?
 Click to find out.

 Questions?
 We’re happy to help!
 Contact us at 800.460.4401 ext.
 246 or firstname.lastname@example.org.

 Mo-Ranch is pleased to partner with St. Peter Upon the Water: A Center for Spiritual Direction & Formation in Ingram, TX to host this retreat.

 This program forms participants who have discerned a call to the ministry of spiritual direction.
-To date, four formation cycles have been completed, with over 120 women and men successfully finishing the program.
-The staff also offers workshops in parish ministry, retreats in parishes and retreat centers, and missions A Spiritual Formation Team, led by Dianne Albrecht, will serve as facilitators for this retreat.
+To date, four formation cycles have been completed, with over 120 people successfully finishing the program.
+The staff also offers workshops in parish ministry, retreats in parishes and retreat centers, and missions.
+A Spiritual Formation Team, led by Dianne Albrecht, will serve as facilitators for this retreat.

 Cost and Housing

 Retreat rates include the cost of tuition, meals and lodging.